When it comes to dental care, understanding the different specialties and their areas of expertise is crucial.

 General dentists are an excellent first defence against common oral health conditions.

 Skilled or knowledgeable general/family dentists may attend and help treat minor earlier stages of gum disease.
 In short, general dentists are excellent at managing initial gum issues and preventative measures.

 General dentists may refer patients with advanced gum disease, bone issues or severe gum recession.
 Like Endodontists, Periodontists also use specific tools and modern technologies to accomplish complex procedures efficiently.

 Once periodontal treatments are completed, unless specified otherwise, they often refer you back to a general dentist for standard check-ups, maintenance, or cosmetic dental work.

-If you’re experiencing any symptoms above regarding severe tooth pain, gum swelling and inflammation or are interested in dental implants, please contact an Amazing Smiles Dentist near you to discuss your situation.
+If you’re experiencing any of the symptoms above regarding severe tooth pain, gum swelling and inflammation or are interested in dental implants, please get in touch with an Amazing Smiles Dentist near you to discuss your situation.
 Our team can help manage and treat your oral healthcare needs or provide you with referral details for a dental specialist if required.